nhanitk14dev/filament-menu-builder/README.md

 ## Routes

 You can use your routes in the menu items.
 But if you want to exclude some routes, you can use the `exclude_route_names` configuration.
-We exclude the debugbar routes, filament routes, and livewire routes in default.
+Package excludes the debugbar routes, filament routes, and livewire routes in default.

 ```php
 'exclude_route_names' => [